2 bears found near Colorado woman’s body had human remains in stomachs, wildlife officials say

 A wildlife pathologist discovered human remains in the digestive systems of the sow and one cub, officials said.
 The second euthanized cub had no signs of human remains in its stomach.

-The bears all appeared in good physical health, officials said, with initial findings showing no signs of disease or other abnormalities, officials said.
+The bears all appeared in good physical health, officials said, with initial findings showing no signs of disease or other abnormalities.

 CLICK HERE TO GET THE FOX NEWS APP